Arthur Williams Wright: Biography

-On October 7, 1875, he married Susan Forbes Silliman, the oldest daughter of Benjamin Silliman, Jr., a professor of chemistry at Yale.
+On October 7, 1875, he married Susan Forbes Silliman, the oldest daughter of Benjamin Silliman Jr., a professor of chemistry at Yale.
 They had three children, Susan, Dorothy and Arthur.
 His wife died on February 17, 1890.
 He retired in 1906 and died at his home in New Haven on December 19, 1915.

 Experiments with Röntgen rays

 In 1896, Wright had been experimenting with Crookes tube of spherical shape to generate long exposure x-ray photographs.
-He believed the cathode rays exuded in the sphere were dynamically different from those discovered by Phillipp Lenard only a year earlier.
+He believed the cathode rays exuded in the sphere were dynamically different from those discovered by Philipp Lenard only a year earlier.
 For the future, Wright intended to research aluminum's behavior under an x-ray and its effect paired with an electric current.
 Wright saw the possibility of using the rays for surgical and medical fields, predicting the rise of x-ray technology.

 In 1966, Yale University opened the Wright Nuclear Structure Laboratory (WNSL), naming it for him.
 WNSL was re-purposed and renamed the Yale Wright Laboratory (Wright Lab) in 2017.